Skip to main content

 CultureAmerican

 Label TextGeorge Washington played a central role in founding the United States and earned the title “Father of His Country.”
 Born in 1732 in Virginia, he first gained prominence as a military leader during the French and Indian War.
 He later commanded the Continental Army during the American Revolutionary War, where his leadership and perseverance helped secure independence from British rule despite limited resources and numerous challenges.
 After the war, Washington served two terms as the first president of the United States, from 1789 to 1797.
 Artists and craftsmen made George Washington a powerful and popular theme in American decorative arts during the late eighteenth and early nineteenth centuries.
 People featured his likeness on ceramics, silverware, furniture, textiles, prints, and household items such as clocks and glassware, portraying him in idealized poses modeled after classical Roman heroes or dignified statesmen.
 These objects reflected a desire to associate the new republic with virtue, leadership, and stability.
 By displaying such items in their homes, Americans expressed patriotism and allegiance to the ideals of the young nation.
 Artisans and manufacturers in the United States and abroad reproduced Washington’s portrait to meet public demand, turning his likeness into one of the earliest mass-produced national icons.
+This particular plate was issued for the Washington Bicentenary in 1932.
 Over time, these decorative representations blurred the line between fine art and everyday objects, embedding political symbolism into daily life.
 Through these items, people transformed Washington’s image into not just a reminder of an individual leader, but a lasting emblem of American values and collective memory.

 Locations